-- Inference of @Nullable: If your code uses the standard NNEL (non-null-except-locals) default or the NonNull default, then use the AnnotateNullable tool of the Daikon invariant detector. - Inference of @NonNull: If your code uses the Nullable default, use the Non-null checker and inferencer of the JastAdd Extensible Compiler.
+- Inference of @Nullable: If your code uses the standard NNEL (non-null-except-locals) default or the NonNull default, then use the AnnotateNullable tool of the Daikon invariant detector. - Inference of @NonNull: If your code uses the Nullable default, use one of these tools: - Julia analyzer, - Nit: Nullability Inference Tool - Non-null checker and inferencer of the JastAdd Extensible Compiler.